Shamus Haws Animal Cruelty

-On July 8th, Haws moved eleven of Running U Livestock’s quarter horses to new grazing land with no natural water source.
-He reportedly checked the 500 gallon water tank, which was full.
+On July 8th, Haws moved eleven of Running U Livestock’s Quarter Horses to new grazing land.
+It contained no natural water source.
+He reportedly checked the 500-gallon water tank, which was full.

 In preparation for the horses’ move, Haws arranged for a friend to fill the water trough.
-The neighbor’s hose connects to the trough underground.
-The man agreed to turn the valve on from his house, but told authorities he did not assume any liability for Haws’ horses or check to see if the trough was filling, according to court documents.
+That’s because the neighbor’s hose connects to it underground.
+The man agreed to turn the valve on from his house but told authorities he didn’t assume any liability for Haws’s horses or check to see if the trough was filling, according to court documents.

 The next day, authorities responded to the pasture after receiving a report about possible dead horses.
-Ten horses were found dead.
-A two-year old grey gelding was found dehydrated, but did survive.
-Temperatures during that time were near 100 degrees.
+Ten horses’ bodies were found as temperatures reached near 100 degrees.

 One investigator noted Haws was “very emotional not knowing what had occurred to the horses.”

 Chief Veterinarian for the State of Utah, Warren Hess, DVM, states healthy horses may last up to five days without water.